DouceBimule/Global-Youtube-statistics-project-/README.md

 What video category has the highest yearly earnings?

 What countries have the highest subscribers?

 Does the number of population per country affect the video views?

 Employment rate(how does it influence the content creation).

 Demographic Information: Incorporate viewer demographic data to personalise content strategies.

 Objective:

 Provide actionable insights to content creators, and platform managers to enhance video performance, increase audience engagement, and drive channel growth.

 STEP 2.
 Data Overview

 Data Source:

 The dataset utilised for this project is sourced from Kaggle and specifically pertains to YouTube video statistics.

 Dataset Description:

 Number of Records: Approximately 500,000 videos.

-And we have 28 columns stated below
+And we have 28 columns stated below:

 Key Attributes:

 Rank: rank of the youtuber
 Youtuber: name of the youtube channel
-Subscribers: numbers of subscribers per youtube channel video views: Total numbers of views per video
+Subscribers: numbers of subscribers per youtube channel video views: Total numbers of views per video.
 Category: Numerical identifier representing the video category (e.g., Music, Education).
 Title: Title of the video
 Uploads: number of videos uploaded by the youtuber.